sonic-net/DASH/documentation/dataplane/dash-flow-api.md

 #### Flow Bulk Get Session filter

-To manage data transfer to a server via gRPC, we introduce a flow entry bulk session that incorporates filtering capabilities to precisely define the data range for transfer.
+To manage data transfer to a server via gRPC or event notification, we introduce a flow entry bulk session that incorporates filtering capabilities to precisely define the data range for transfer.
 The procedure for setting up these filters is straightforward:

 1. Initially, create up to five flow bulk get session filters based on the specific needs for filtering the flows.
 2. Subsequently, establish a flow bulk get session filter and integrate these filters as attributes.